 I care a lot about teaching.
 Social science can be used as a vehicle to develop a number of broadly useful cognitive skills, and I try to do exactly this in my classes.
 I strive to create “active learning” environments in which lecturing is minimal or nonexistent and students wrestle with concepts in real time.
 I’ve been quite influenced by the Minerva Project and the philosophy that undergirds it.
 I am also a member of Heterodox Academy and care about creating a class environment in which all viewpoints can be discussed.
+For fun, here is what students had to say when I added a question to my teaching evaluations asking students to guess my political leanings.

 You can see some of my recent course syllabi and other materials below.
 If you would like more information on the things I do in class, please feel free to contact me.
 As a general matter, I am more than happy to share assignments, lesson plans, and so forth with anyone who might benefit from them.